1jour1vin

 About the wine:

-The 2017 Morgon Château Gaillard opens with a fragrant bouquet of peonies, orange zest, wild berries, and subtle earthy notes.
-Medium-bodied to full-bodied, deep and well-structured, with firm yet velvety tannins, lively acidity, and a savory finish, this wine is exceptionally well-crafted.
+The 2017 Morgon Château Gaillard opens up in the glass with a fragrant bouquet of peonies, orange zest, wild berries, and subtle earthy notes.
+Medium-bodied to full-bodied, deep and well-structured, with robust yet velvety tannins, lively acidity, and a savory finish, this wine is exceptionally well-crafted.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France